Loop Grassmannians of quivers and affine quantum groups

-We actually start with a local line bundle $\sL$ over $\HHCI$ and we induce it using a poset $P$ to a local vector bundle $Ind^P(\sL)$ over $\HHCI$.
-Then the fibers of its local part $\P\loc[Ind^P(\sL)]$ are obtained as collisions of fibers at colored points $ai\in \HHCI$ (for a point $a\in C$ and a color $i\in I$).
-The collisions happen inside the projective bundle $\P[Ind^P(\sL)]$ and the ``rules of collisions'' are specified by the locality structure on the line bundle $\sL$.
+We actually start with a local line bundle $\sL$ over $\HHCI$ and we induce it using a finite poset $P$ to a local sheaf $Ind^P(\sL)$ over $\HHCI$.
+The corresponding projective scheme $\bP(Ind^P\sL)$ is the projective spectrum of it symmetric algebra.
+The (``projective'') {\em zastava space} $Z^P(\sL)$ is its ``local part'' $\bP\loc[Ind^P\sL]$.
+Its fibers are obtained as collisions of products of fibers at colored points $ai\in \HHCI$ (for a point $a\in C$ and a color $i\in I$).
+The collision happens inside the projective scheme $\bP[Ind^P(\sL)]$ and the ``rules of collision'' are specified by the locality structure on the line bundle $\sL$.

-In our case $I$ is the set of vertices of a quiver $Q$ and the local line bundle $\sL$ is classically the Thom line bundle of the moduli of representations of a quiver.
-For the quantum case we replace this moduli of representations with the cotangent stack of a moduli of extensions of such representations.
-Finally, we get $\GG^P_\DD(Q,A)$ as a certain union of fibers of $\P\loc[Ind^P(\sL)]$.
+The local line bundles $\sL$ on $\HHCI$ are classified by symmetric bilinear forms $\QQ$ on $\Z[I]$, then the zastava space is denoted $Z^P(I,\QQ)$.
+However, we will concentrate on the case when $\QQ$ is associated to a quiver $Q$ (with vertices $I$).
+In this case the topological ingredient of our construction is an explicit reconstruction of $\sL$ from the quiver $Q$ as the Thom line bundle of the moduli of representations of a quiver $Q$.
+This topological construction allows adding to the data a choice of a cohomology theory $A$, to get the zastava space $Z^P(Q,A)$.
+Moreover we can upgrade to the {\em quantum version} $Z^P_\DD(Q,A)$ by replacing the moduli of representations with the cotangent stack of the moduli of extensions of such representations, and by switching on an action of a certain small torus $\DD$ from \cite{YZ2} on this cotangent stack.

+Finally, we get the loop Grassmannian $\GG^P_\DD(Q,A)$ as a certain union of fibers of these zastava spaces.

-\srem The classical loop Grassmannians of reductive groups are recovered when the poset $P$ is a point.
-Whenever $P$ is a point we omit it from notation.
-In that case the fiber of $Ind^P(\sL)$ at any colored point is $\Po$.\fttt{ Here, we do not pay attention to a choice of $P$ but when $P=(1<\cddd<m)$ the fibers at colored points are $\P^m$ and $\GG^{1<\cddd<m}_{\DD}(Q, A)$ should ``corresponds to level $m$'' in the sense that the sections of the standard line bundle $\OO(1)$ on this object are the same as the sections of $\OO(m)$ in the case when $P=\pt$. }
+\srem The classical loop Grassmannians of reductive groups are recovered when the poset $P$ is a point (then $P$ is omitted from notation).
+In that case the fiber of $Z^P(\sL)$ at any colored point is $\Po$.\fttt{ Here, we do not pay attention to a choice of $P$ but when $P=(1<\cddd<m)$ the fibers at colored points are $\P^m$ and $\GG^{1<\cddd<m}_{\DD}(Q, A)$ should ``correspond to level $m$'' in the sense that the sections of the standard line bundle $\OO(1)$ on this object should be the same as the sections of $\OO(m)$ in the case when $P=\pt$. }